emmaalbury/bank_tech_test/README.md

 * call chosen method on run variable i.e to make a deposit and see the balance run.balance_after_deposit, to make a withdrawal and see the balance run.balance_after_withdrawal or to print a statement run.print_statement
 * control z to close session

+To run tests:
+run these commands -
+rspec

+rubocop

 SPECIFICATION: